francescotili/photo-analyzer/README.md

 # ps-photoutils

 Powershell module for photo metadata manipulation

-Requirements:
+## Requirements

-exiftool.exe copied in one of PATH folder of Windows
+* exiftool.exe copied in one of PATH folder of Windows
+* HandBrakeCLI.exe copied in one of PATH folder of Windows